Tag Archives: Millersville Housing

 Residential Student Mail and Package Information

-Please read this short blog post regarding the mail process here on campus and how students must have their mail and packages addressed.
+Please read this short blog post regarding the mail delivery process here on campus and how students must have their mail and packages addressed.
+You can also reference the University Mail Services webpage for additional information.

 Movers & Shakers Volunteering Opportunity